 Informal Conferences with the OSHA District Manager

-When the citation arrives in the mail, you have 15 calendar days to file an appeal with OSHAB.
-Between the date of arrival of the citation and the 15 days until the expiration of the appeal period, you are legally entitled to as many Informal Conferences with the District Manager (DM) as you desire to argue your side of the story.
+When the citation arrives in the mail, you have 15 working days to file an appeal with OSHAB.
+Between the date of arrival of the citation and the 15 working days until the expiration of the appeal period, you are legally entitled to as many Informal Conferences with the District Manager (DM) as you desire to argue your side of the story.
 However, your argument MUST be based on one or more of the following:

 1) The existence of the violation; or